15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 Final Thoughts

 The right time tracker depends on how much your team trusts the system.
-Trust-based teams thrive on Toggl and Harvest.
-Contractor-heavy and distributed agencies usually need Hubstaff’s deeper monitoring and payroll layer.
-Bootstrapped collectives can build a working operation on Clockify and migrate later.
+Trust-based teams thrive on Toggl, Harvest, and ClickUp.
+Contractor-heavy and distributed agencies usually need Hubstaff or Time Doctor for the deeper monitoring and payroll layer.
+Bootstrapped collectives can build a working operation on Clockify or TrackingTime and migrate later.

-If you are picking today, Hubstaff is the strongest all-in-one option for digital agencies and remote teams.
-Start the free trial, get one project tracked end-to-end and run your next invoice through it.
+If you are picking today, ClickUp is the strongest all-in-one option for digital agencies and remote teams, tracking, projects, docs, and AI-assisted reporting in one platform.
+Start the free plan, get one project tracked end-to-end, and run your next invoice through it.
 The tool earns its place when you stop manually reconciling hours.